Sjmarf/ember/docs/element_guide.rst

         ember.Panel("dodgerblue", size=100)
     )

 This isn't the only way to add elements to containers.
 VStack and HStack support many of the methods that :code:`list` does, which you can use to modify the contents of the container after you've created it.
 For example:

 .. code-block:: python

     stack = ember.VStack(
         ember.Panel("tomato", size=100),
     )

-    stack.append(ember.Panel("dodgerblue", size=100))
+    view = ember.View(stack)

+    new_panel = ember.Panel("dodgerblue", size=100)
+    stack.append(new_panel)

 You can also get and set items directly, just like in a python list: